akio-236/echo-sorter/README.md

 4.  **Configure Spotify API Credentials:**
     * Go to your [Spotify Developer Dashboard](https://developer.spotify.com/dashboard/).
     * Create a new app to get your `Client ID` and `Client Secret`.
     * In the app settings on the dashboard, add a **Redirect URI**.
-For local development, this is typically `http://127.0.0.1:8000/callback` or a similar URL handled by your Django app.
+For local development, this is typically `http://127.0.0.1:8000/callback`.
-    * Store these credentials securely.
-It is highly recommended to use environment variables instead of hardcoding them in your code.
-You can place them in your Django `settings.py` file for local testing:
+    * Store these credentials securely in your Django `settings.py` file:
         ```python
         # settings.py
         SPOTIPY_CLIENT_ID = 'YOUR_CLIENT_ID'